Many people think that a facelift involves pulling the facial skin tight to “iron out” the wrinkles. Once upon a time, that was the case.

 A facelift typically takes about 3 hours, depending on the condition of your skin, your desired results, and whether or not your facelift procedure is being combined with other cosmetic surgery procedures.

-While patient experiences vary, you will likely feel ready to go out in public with some cover-up makeup in about a week.
+Westlake Village Facelift provider, Dr. Azar, prefers to use general anesthesiawith a board-certified Anesthesiologist but the possibility of doing it with sedation alone can be discussed at the consultation.
+While patient experiences vary, you will likely feel ready to go out in public with some cover-up makeup in about a week, though you may not be ready to resume all social activities for another week after that.
 You should be back to work in about 10 days to two weeks.

-During a facelift, Dr. Azar carefully tightens the face’s underlying muscles and fascia, also known as connective tissue.
+During a facelift Westlake Village plastic surgeon, Dr. Azar will carefully tightens the face’s underlying muscles and fascia, also known as connective tissue.
 He makes discreet incisions along the hairline, by the ear, or on the chin, and removes excess skin.
 Then he skillfully re-drapes the remaining skin for the most natural-looking results.

 The cheeks tend to flatten with age.
 Take a look at your high school yearbook picture and notice your cheeks.
 Chances are you will see you had very prominent, round cheeks – they were rounded like a golf ball and pinchable.
 By age 45, many women’s cheeks look more like a flattened egg.
 A teenager’s cheeks have a reflection of light that reveals youthful beauty.